CDL Helpline FAQ for Resource Liaisons

 What is a ticket and why am I getting one?

-When someone calls the CDL Helpline to report a problem, we log the problem into our CDL Helpline database to track the problem as we forward it on to the vendor or to CDL staff for correction.
-The CDL Helpline database automatically sends out email messages, which correspond to “ticket” records in the database.
-Each time a ticket is appended, an email message goes out.
+When someone submits a ticket to the CDL Helpline to report a problem, it is tracked as an open ticket while we forward it on to the vendor or to CDL staff for correction.
+The CDL Helpline automatically sends out email messages, which correspond to “ticket” records in the database.
+Each time a ticket is updated, an email message goes out.
 As a Resource Liaison, you may be included as one of the people who receives this message, if the problem relates to your resource.
 These tickets can be a strange presence in your mailbox, because they don’t have much context to them.
-The sender will be CDL Helpline, and the Subject will be something like “UCR Ovid access problem ENTRY=202 PROJ=1”.
+The sender will be CDL Helpline, and the Subject will be something like “UCR Ovid access problem Ticket ID: [#123456]”.

 How do I know what to do when I get a ticket email?